rizitis/config-file-validator.SlackBuild/README.md

 README.Slackware:

-If you have google-go-lang settings for user as suggested in SBo then you must ran this SlackBuild script as **reqular user and NOT as root**.
+If you have *google-go-lang* settings for user as suggested in SBo then you must ran this SlackBuild script as **regular user and NOT as root**.

 Build folder and $PKG will be in $PWD directory (same directory with SlackBuild) and only binary output will be in /tmp...
 So only for installpkg you need root access...